Notice of Privacy Practices

 1. Public Health Risks.
 Our practice may disclose your PHI to public health authorities that are authorized by law to collect information for the purpose of:

 2. Health Oversight Activities.
 Our practice may disclose your PHI to a health oversight agency for activities authorized by law.
-Oversight activities can include, for example, investigations, inspections, audits, surveys, licensure and disciplinary actions; civil, administrative, and criminal procedures or actions; or other activities necessary for the government to monitor government programs, compliance with civil rights laws and the health care system in general.
+Oversight activities can include, for example, investigations, inspections, audits, surveys, licensure, and disciplinary actions; civil, administrative, and criminal procedures or actions; or other activities necessary for the government to monitor government programs, compliance with civil rights laws and the health care system in general.

 3. Lawsuits and Similar Proceedings.
-Our practice may use and disclose your PHI in response to a court or administrative order, if you are involved in a lawsuit or similar proceeding.
+Our practice may use and disclose your PHI in response to a court or administrative order, or if you are involved in a lawsuit or similar proceeding.
 We also may disclose your PHI in response to a discovery request, subpoena, or other lawful process by another party involved in the dispute, but only if we have made an effort to inform you of the request or to obtain an order protecting the information the party has requested.

 4. Law Enforcement.
 We may release PHI if asked to do so by a law enforcement official: